vhuicatnogr/Moodle-AI/README.md

 # Moodle AI Solver 🎓

-A lightweight Userscript designed for students to bridge the gap between Moodle assessments and AI intelligence.
+A lightweight Userscript designed for Basis students by a Basis student to bridge the gap between Moodle assessments and AI intelligence.
 This tool simplifies extracting quiz questions and automating the response process.

 **Status:** ✅ Working as of April 27th of 2026